 Jason Wu

-I’m a Research Scientist in the Human-Centered Machine Intelligence group at Apple.
-I previously earned my PhD from the Carnegie Mellon Human-Computer Interaction Institute, advised by Professor Jeffrey Bigham.
+I’m an Assistant Professor in the Department of Computer Science at Purdue University.
+Previously, I was a Research Scientist in the Human-Centered Machine Intelligence group at Apple.
+I earned my PhD from the Carnegie Mellon Human-Computer Interaction Institute, advised by Professor Jeffrey Bigham.
 My PhD research was supported by the NSF Graduate Research Fellowship.

 Before I joined CMU, I graduated from Georgia Institute of Technology in 2018 with a B.S. in Computer Science.
 There, I worked at the GT Ubicomp Lab and the Contextual Computing Group.